genomicsclass/leanpub/manuscript/permutation_tests.md

 ## Error in mean(abs(avgdiff) > abs(obsdiff)): object 'avgdiff' not found
 ```

-Now let's repeat this experiment for smaller dataset.
+Now let's repeat this experiment for a smaller dataset.
 We create a smaller dataset by sampling:

 ```r